Skip to content

 Breathe vs. Breath: Which is the Correct Word?

-Breathe and breath are simply different forms of the same word; i.e., they belong to separate parts of speech:
+Breathe and breath are both forms of the same word; i.e., they belong to separate parts of speech:

-Breath, (which we pronounce breth), is a noun that refers to the literal air we inhale and exhale when performing the action (read: verb) of breathing, (or inhaling and exhaling air from our lungs).
+• Breath, (which we pronounce breth), is a noun that refers to the literal air we inhale and exhale when we breath (the action of taking a breath).

 Another way to remember the difference is to recall that breathe is a verb, and so it will have different forms based on tense (e.g., breathe, breathed, breathing).
 If you can use any of these forms in the sentence, then the word you’re looking for is breathe, the verb form.